kailash-manasarovar/statement/docs/timeline/2024/march.md

 - Before we begin, people are coming in to listen.
 Many of them look at me and smile.
 - I recognize a couple as [two people I saw on the beach](../2023/september.md#people-on-the-beach) following me and part of the group of people making sexual noises the September previous.
 - At 7.30, the concert begins.
-- At that moment, the lights go down, and the door to the hall opens, and in walks a woman who has dressed to look exactly like Lorraine Blackbourn, my friend who committed suicide.
+- At that moment, the lights go down, and the door to the hall opens, and in walks a woman who has dressed to look exactly like Elaine Black, my friend who committed suicide.
 - She has done a really good job of it too.
 - I gasp.
 - At precisely that moment, my security camera at home goes off and sounds an alarm on my phone.
 I don't have time to look.
-- The woman dressed as Lorraine (who I now believe to be Carmen Cano, Domingo's sister) and a man sit directly behind me, in seats that have been saved for them.
+- The woman dressed as Elaine (who I now believe to be Carmen Cano, Domingo's sister) and a man sit directly behind me, in seats that have been saved for them.
 - Patricia, Christine BJ, and another English woman have come to listen.
 They maybe know what's going on, it's not clear.
 Certainly there is a frosty feeling, and when we walk out and I insist I'm going to continue playing the piano, and play some Spanish flamenco at the next concert, Patricia visibly grimaces.
 - When I get home that night, I check my camera security camera.